 I’d spend a couple of nights tenting on the shores of Adventure Bay on the south part of the island beyond The Neck.
-The Saturday afternoon boat cruise to the south end of the island promised to be one of many highlights.
+The Saturday afternoon boat cruise to the island’s south end promised to be one of many highlights.
 (See here for the Bruny Island Cruises promo!)

 The image above – my first of the day since I started pedalling and another Trivia question – What Taroona structure was once the tallest on the island?
 Answer: The 48-meter tall Shot Tower.
 (See here for the reason behind the Tower’s name.)

 From Taroona (with its dedicated bike lane right through the town) the road continues over Bonnet Hill, the single toughest hill of the ride but a relative piece of cake after a ’round Tasmania bike ride.
-Major road improvements were in progress on Bonnet Hill and a part of the plan is a bike lane.
+Significant road improvements were in progress on Bonnet Hill, and a bike lane is part of the pan.

 Here is the Google Maps-generated elevation chart for the ride to Kettering.
 Note that Bonnet Hill looks a lot less challenging than it does in the chart inserted in the map above!

-Down through Kingston and on to Kettering via Margate, Traffic was still quite light and as in Taroona there was a generous paved shoulder on the B68 to make use of – it certainly made the ride even more enjoyable.
+Down through Kingston and on to Kettering via Margate, Traffic was still quite light and, as in Taroona, there was a generous paved shoulder on the B68.
+It certainly made the ride even more enjoyable.

 As nice a ride as the road to Kettering had been, this would be even better, given the wonderful views of bays and beaches I was treated to from my bike saddle.
 Other than the three hills indicated in the elevation chart below, the route is pretty much flat.

-The middle section – the 2.5 kilometers through the narrowest part – is not a paved (i.e.sealed) road; rather, it is hard-packed sand.
+The middle section – the 2.5 kilometers through the narrowest part – is not a paved (i.e.sealed) road; instead, it is hard-packed sand.
 Some trip reports I had read made it seem like a big deal.
-From my experience even a set of 24 mm tires would be fine to deal with this stretch.
+From my experience, even a set of 24 mm tires would be fine to deal with this stretch.
 The dirt was mostly firmly packed down.
 Admittedly, it would be the only dirt road I would cycle over on Bruny Island.
-It may be that other sections of road may require wider tires.
+It may be that other sections of road may need wider tires.
 A heavy rain would also change the nature of the road.

-I had initially worried about eating the dust stirred up by passing vehicles but it proved not be an issue given the light traffic conditions, the short distance of the dirt road, and the fact that wind has already blown away the really loose sand.
+I had initially worried about eating the dust stirred up by passing vehicles, but it proved not to be an issue given the light traffic conditions, the short distance of the dirt road, and the fact that wind has already blown away the really loose sand.

-Back on the road I cycled south to the junction.
-At this point the main road – B68 – continues on the right to the island’s two largest communities – Alannah and Lunawanna.
+Back on the road, I cycled south to the junction.
+At this point, the main road – B68 – continues on the right to the island’s two largest communities – Alannah and Lunawanna.
 I turned left – as in the image below – and headed to Adventure Bay.
-It was around this time that a gentle rain started to fall and I got a bit wet as I finished off the final seven kilometers to the caravan park.
+Around this time, a gentle rain started to fall, and I got a bit wet as I pedalled the final seven kilometers to the caravan park.

 The rain stopped just before I started to put up my tent at the Caravan Park.
 Just behind the tenting area runs Cook Creek.
-With my accommodation for the next two nights up and ready I walked down to the beach and then over to the mouth of the creek.
-Then I walked along the beach back to the commercial heart of the the community – the general store and the café!
+With my tent up, I walked down to the beach and then over to the mouth of the creek.
+Then I walked along the beach back to the commercial heart of the community – the general store and the café!
 I also checked out the sculpture across the road – see the pix above.

-Had I been a bit more ambitious that morning – and If I didn’t have a 1 p.m. boat ride coming up – I could have done a thirty-kilometer circuit of South Bruny Island.
+Had I been a bit more ambitious that morning – and If I didn’t have a 1 p.m. boat ride to catch – I could have done a thirty-kilometer circuit of South Bruny Island.
 The ideal thing would have been to spend another day on the island but given my schedule that was not possible.
-There are definitely enough to roads and trails to pedal down that two or three days on the island – maybe using Adventure Bay as base camp – would be easy to fill.
+There are definitely enough roads and trails to pedal down that two or three days on the island – maybe using Adventure Bay as a base camp – would be easy to fill.

-For example, look at the map below for a ride that would take you from Adventure Bay over an elevated central plateau to the west side of the island and the two communities of Lunawanna and Alonnah before you headed back to Adventure Bay.
+For example, look at the map below for a ride that takes you from Adventure Bay over an elevated central plateau to the island’s west side and the communities of Lunawanna and Alonnah before you headed back to Adventure Bay.

-It is a short walk around the bay from the Caravan Park to the Bruny Island Cruises reception building.
-At 12:30 I made my way over there for the one-hour plus cruise down to the bottom of the east coast of the island.
+It is a short distance around the bay from Caravan Park to the Bruny Island Cruises reception building.
+At 12:30, I walked over for the one-hour-plus cruise to the bottom of the island’s east coast.
 It was well worth the $105. even if the water that day was less than ideal.
 The result was more than a few blurry images of a rugged seacoast and some animal life we passed along the way.
-Soon to come is a post that will cull the better shots from a boat rocking in the waves – a difficult shoot!
+Soon to come is a post that will cull the better shots from a boat rocking in the waves – a challenging shoot!

-I was looking at what was once her whole world – until strangers from far way came and took not only it – but everyone she knew – away.
+I was looking at what was once her whole world – until strangers from far away came and took not only it – but everyone she knew – away.

 The way back to the mainland was on the larger ferry this time – the two-decker Mirambeena.
 This time it would be last on and last off once we got to Kettering.